mpuetz/LUKS-unlock-by-usb-ssh-passphrase/README.md

 https://www.thomas-krenn.com/de/wiki/Voll-verschl%C3%BCsseltes-System_via_SSH_freischalten

 How to install this file:
-1. get both of the scripts to your server using wget or git clone.
+1. get both of the scripts to your server using git clone.
-2. run the nf.sh installation script.
+2. run the install.sh installation script.
 3. If you want to add the possibility, to login to dropbear using key-files, please do this now and after that "update-initramfs -c -k 'uname -r'"

 How to use this file: